 The priests manning the church take care of the spiritual needs of the staff of nearby Russian, Chilean, Polish, and Korean research stations.
 Their obligations include praying for the souls of 64 Russians who lost their lives in various expeditions, and the very occasional, very chilly, baptism.

-While the church is large enough to accommodate 30 visitors, it is rarely filled to capacity.
-Recently however, the church performed its first wedding - the first wedding ever celebrated in a church in Antarctica - between Chilean and Russian researchers.
+The church is large enough to accommodate 30 visitors, but it is rarely filled to capacity.
+Recently however, the church performed its first wedding — the first wedding ever celebrated in a church in Antarctica — between Chilean and Russian researchers.